DanielMSussman/simpleCppTreesitterTools.nvim/doc/queriesParsingAndProcessingMatches.md

     ]]
 )
 ```
 If we run this query on a buffer (see below) we'll get a match on every node in the tree which is a `function_definition`.
 The "at" symbol sets up a capture that we'll be able to access (again, see below) --- the name we give to it is irrelevant, and I tend to just use a camel-case version of the kind of node I'm capturing.
+Everything inside the double brackets corresponds to the query we want to run.

 #### Queries with more structure